joval/jOVAL/components/jovaldi/rsrc/Readme.txt

 jovaldi is an OVAL definition interpreter that is intended to be a drop-in replacement for ovaldi.
-It is written in Java, so it can be run from any machine for which a Java Virtual Machine is available (currently, however, installer packages are only available for 32-bit Windows and 64-bit Linux).
+It is written in Java, so it can be run from any machine for which a Java Virtual Machine is available (currently, however, installer packages are only available for 32 and 64-bit Windows, and 64-bit Linux).

 jovaldi has the ability to accommodate "plugins", and therefore it adds a command-line option that is not available in ovaldi.
 That option is: